akihikodaki/dts/doc/dts_gsg/sys_reqs.rst

 .. note::

-   Please install the latest Fedora distribution on the tester before install DPDK Test Suite on tester.
-Currently we recommend Fedora 20 for tester.
+   Please install the latest ubuntu distribution on the tester before install DPDK Test Suite on tester.
+Currently we recommend ubuntu 18.04 for tester.
 The setup instruction and required packages may be different on different operation systems.

 To enable tester environment, you need to install script language, tool chain and third party packet generator, etc.